marcbadger/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 I performed the perspective transform before applying the color threshold (reasons stated above).
-I picked four "source" points on an image where the car was driving straight on a flat road, and used the `cv2.getPerspectiveTransform()` function to compute the transformation (and also its inverse) to four corners of a rectangle in a "bird's eye view" (code lines XXX-XXX in video_gen.py).
-With this matrix, I then used the `cv2.warpPerspective()` function to warp the input image into the new view (code lines XXX-XXX in video_gen.py).
+I picked four "source" points on an image where the car was driving straight on a flat road, and used the `cv2.getPerspectiveTransform()` function to compute the transformation (and also its inverse) to four corners of a rectangle in a "bird's eye view" (code lines 210-212 in video_gen.py).
+With this matrix, I then used the `cv2.warpPerspective()` function to warp the input image into the new view (code line 215 in video_gen.py).

 Note that these points are hard coded and would need to change if the angle or height of the car with respect to the road changes (e.g., during bounces).
 Here are the source and destination points.